yandellbradley/EmailTemplates/README.md

 # EmailTemplates
-email templates i have created
+email templates ! have created.